syedabrar003/AWSass2/A2_Abrar_Syed.md

 ReactJS application which performs the following tasks:

-Task 1 - Implement asynchronous autosuggestion for the search bar using movie api.
+Task 1 - To run the HTML files locally, the Landing page is the Rently.html .

-Task 2 - Show selected movie details in a different page/component.
+Task 2 - Deployed a Heroku App (link in the bottom of the README).

 * Date Created: 14 June 2020
 * Last Modification Date: 14 June 2020